 Geometric structures

-In addition to the basic types defined in the Open Geospatial Consortium (OGC) Simple Feature model, GanosBase surface models support also the following geometric structures.
-These geometric structures can also be represented in WKT format.
-For information about the geometric structures, see Data models in surface mesh models.
+Beyond the basic types in the Open Geospatial Consortium (OGC) Simple Feature model, GanosBase supports five additional geometric structures for surface mesh modeling.
+All five can be expressed in WKT format.
+For details on the data models, see Data models in surface mesh models.

 IndexSurface